SQL Server Integration Services (SSIS) Tutorial

 SSIS Tutorial Introduction

-The Microsoft SQL Server Integration Services or SSIS included many built-in tasks and transformations.
+The Microsoft SQL Server Integration Services included many built-in tasks and transformations.
 Use them to solve complex business problems by building high-performance data integration packages.
-One can use this SSIS tutorial to update warehouses, mine data, and downloading or copy files.
+One can use this SSIS tutorial to update warehouses, data mining, and download or copy files.
 Next, extract and transfer data from XML to SQL, etc.

-You need Data Tools or BIDS to develop or create an SSIS integration package.
-Therefore, I suggest you install the SQL Server Data Tools, Visual Studio, or Business Intelligence Development Studio (BIDS) to practice this SSIS tutorial.
+To develop or create an integration package, you need Data Tools or BIDS.
+Therefore, I suggest you install the SQL Server Data Tools, Visual Studio, or Business Intelligence Development Studio (BIDS) to practice this SSIS.

 1. Install Data Tools or BIDS